-All fields are strings except for feats, deps, and misc, which are dicts.
-Each of these fields has specific semantics per the UDv2 guidelines.
-Since these fields are dicts these means modifying them uses python's natural syntax for dictionaries.
+All fields are optional strings except for feats, deps, and misc, which are dicts.
+As optional strings, they can either be None, or a string value.
+Fields which are dictionaries have specific semantics per the UDv2 guidelines.
+Since these fields are dicts this means modifying them uses python's natural syntax for dictionaries.